 If you suffer from fatigue, anxiety, depression, or a combination of the three, you’ve probably been told by your doctor that it’s due to a chemical imbalance in your brain.

 Unfortunately, most doctors don’t dig deep enough to find out what may be the real cause.
-At Parsley Health, we look at several variables that have been associated with anxiety, depression, and fatigue, often eliminating the need for medications that treat these conditions.
+At Parsley Health, we use advanced testing to look at several variables that have been associated with anxiety, depression, and fatigue.
+Once we determine the root cause and develop a personalized treatment plan, we’re often able to reduce or eliminate the need for medications that treat these conditions.

 8 overlooked causes behind fatigue, anxiety, and depression.

-Ready to get off meds or alleviate your symptoms?
+Ready to understand what’s causing your symptoms and start feeling your best?
 Ask your doctor about getting tested for certain nutritional deficiencies and imbalances.
 Here’s what could be at the root.

 1. Your B12 levels are low.